Irabago55/Startup_CS_260/README.md

 # Beauty By EB

+### Elevator Pitch
-### At Beauty by EB, our mission is to provide the finest _all-natural_ beauty products that help our loyal clients not only look their best but feel _more confident_ every day.
+At Beauty by EB, our mission is to provide the finest _all-natural_ beauty products that help our loyal clients not only look their best but feel _more confident_ every day.
 Whether you're seeking _thicker_, _fuller_ hair or a _radiant complexion_, we offer premium products at a fraction of the cost.
 Why pay more when you can have the best?
 Choose Beauty by EB and be _Eternamente Bella—beautiful, always._

 HTML will be used to create multiple pages that will include the home page, a products page, a cart page, and a billing and address page.
 Also to provide links to different websites or spots on the same page.
 CSS will be used to be able to color coordinate the page with the company's classic black and white look with supporitng colors to make the contrast pop.
 Along with ensuring there is good symmetry at all times.